#3 of 147 · Tools & Manufacturing

 Eric Smidt was sent to an orphanage at nine.
 He moved into his own apartment on his sixteenth birthday.
 At seventeen he started a mail-order tool business with his father in a small building in North Hollywood.
 That business became Harbor Freight Tools — 1,600 stores, $8.2 billion in revenue, the largest discount tool retailer in America.
 His foundation became the single largest private funder of skilled trades education in U.S. public high schools.

 The man who built CrowdSmith was on his own at sixteen.
 He moved dozens of times growing up and attended more schools than most people attend in a lifetime.
 He never had a room that stayed.
-Now he is building one — a five-station maker facility on Portland Avenue in Tacoma, where the tools on the floor are the same tools Harbor Freight sells, and the people who walk in learn to use them from someone who knows their name.
+Now he is building one — a five-station maker facility on the East Portland Avenue corridor in Tacoma, where the tools on the floor are the same tools Harbor Freight sells, and the people who walk in learn to use them from someone who knows their name.

 Harbor Freight built the store where everyone can afford the tool.
 CrowdSmith is building the room where everyone can learn to use it.
 Tools for Schools funds the teacher in the high school classroom.
 CrowdSmith builds the facility for the fourteen-year-old whose school never had a shop class and the thirty-five-year-old who missed the room the first time.
 The floor is the same floor.
 The person standing on it is the same person.